If you have woken up during a procedure under general anaesthetic, IBB Claims can help you to pursue a claim for anaesthetic awareness compensation.

-With a conditional fee agreement, you do not need to pay us anything to start a claim.
+With a conditional fee agreement, you do not need to pay us anything to start an anaesthetic awareness claim.
 Our fees will only be applied if and when we secure compensation for you, at the end of the case, when you have your compensation.
 If your claim is unsuccessful, you will not owe us anything, hence the term ‘no win, no fee’.

-Making a no-win, no fee anaesthetic awareness claim not only removes the need for you to find the money to cover our fees, it gives you peace of mind.
+Making a no win, no fee anaesthetic awareness claim not only removes the need for you to find the money to cover our fees but also gives you peace of mind.

 Anaesthetic awareness claims time limits